 What small investments make money?

-The term “small investments that make money” could mean a number of different things, depending on what type of small investment you’re talking about.
+The term “small investments that make money” could mean several different things, depending on what type of small investment you’re talking about.
 It could be mutual funds, stocks, or bonds.

 How can I invest and make money daily?